Luca D. Majer

 (...)

-Enigmatically published 35 years later that historical concert, the Cellar Door Club's 6 CDs are witness to the Sonic Apocalypse of a Negro Man and his five Alfèrezes - starting with a fade-in as if we were entering in the middle of the set.
+Enigmatically published 35 years later that historical concert, the Cellar Door Club's 6 CDs witness the Sonic Apocalypse of a Negro Man and his five Alfèrezes - starting with a fade-in; as if we were entering in the middle of the set.

-The story accordingly to the liner notes goes that the Cellar Club had some 150 seats and that its small stage could hardly fit the band.
-So the tape recorder had been placed in a different room: when the first notes started the sound engineer was caught by surprise and had to go to the other room in order to hit the record button, once the set had already started.
+The story - accordingly to the liner notes - goes that the Cellar Club had some 150 seats and that its small stage could hardly fit the band.
+So the tape recorder had to be placed in a different room and, when the first notes started, the sound engineer was caught by surprise and had to run to the other room in order to hit the record button, once the set had already started.

-We know of a different truth: this is the only way (un-completed, en passant, imperfect) to start recording music that ever was.
-You cannot capture such immortal music in its entirety: for this reason that evening the tape recorder was late, in respect of the music.
+We know of a different truth: this is the only way (un-completed; en passant; im/perfect) to start recording music that ever was.
+You cannot capture immortal music in its entirety: for this reason that evening the tape recorder was late: in respect of music.
 You can never catch the infinite.

 (...)